grief issues special to miscarriage

-There are also the other losses that are more difficult to explain unless the person has had a miscarriage themselves, which is why talking to someone who has had one, can offer the most comfort and empathy.
-This can be a grandmother, mother, sister, friend, medical professional and even sometimes, unexpectedly, a woman who is perhaps only an acquaintance or even a stranger (as on a bulletin board) because they understand the feelings and possible losses involved like -
+All information helps to normalize our feelings which can change at different stages and also show different aspects when a later miscarriage is involved.
+Because miscarriage is such an ambiguous loss, the other losses along with it are more difficult to explain.
+Talking to someone who has had a miscarriage can offer the most comfort and empathy.
+This can be a grandmother, mother, sister, friend or medical professional.
+Unexpected comfort can come from a woman who is an acquaintance or even a stranger (as on a Facebook page) because they understand the feelings and possible losses involved like –

 • the loss of our dreams for this child and the future our family would have had together - we had made plans for life